Ichoran/teensy-stimulus/README.md

 ## Overview

 Teensy Stimulus allows a Teensy 3.1 or 3.2 board to function as a simple stimulus generator.
 It listens for commands via serial-over-USB, then executes them.
-It has a time resolution of 0.1 milliseconds, a maximum protocol length of 1,000,000 seconds, and can run up to 24 digital output channels and one analog output channel (for sinewaves or triangle waves of frequencies up to 1 KHz).
+It has a time resolution of 1 microsecond (target accuracy 100 microseconds), a maximum protocol length of 1,000,000 seconds, and can run up to 24 digital output channels and one analog output channel (for sinewaves or triangle waves of frequencies up to 1 KHz).

 ## Constructing Stimuli